-Even if you already consider yourself pretty knowledgable when it comes to selecting trail-friendly footwear, it doesn’t hurt to brush up on the ins and outs of hiking boots before sinking your cash into a new pair.
+Even if you already consider yourself knowledgeable when it comes to selecting trail friendly footwear, it doesn’t hurt to brush up on the ins and outs of hiking boots before sinking your cash into a new pair.
 Let’s get to it!

 There’s a hiking boot for every occasion.
-If you’re headed out for a breezy day on the trail or a short backpacking excursion with a light pack, these mid- to high-cut boots will do the trick.
+If you’re headed out for a breezy day on the trail or a short backpacking excursion with a light pack, the mid to high cut day hikers/trail boots will do the trick.
 They often sport a combination of fabric and leather but usually aren’t waterproof right out of the box, so you’ll have to take a few extra precautions if there will be a lot of wading in your future.

 While these boots definitely offer more durability and traction than your running or walking sneakers, they lack the support needed to keep you stable on under a heavy pack, so be mindful of your cargo.
 Day hikers typically don’t require much breaking in before they’re ready to go.

 Thicker, stiffer mid soles protect your feet from rocky terrain but still allow for plenty of flexibility.
-Off trail boots will take you off the beaten path, giving you sure-footed security with above-ankle support and rigid midsoles.
-Off-trail boots are usually constructed with full-grain leather (more on that later), and require quite a bit of breaking in before the sole and heel cup are soft enough for multi-day, heavy load hikes.
+Off trail boots will take you off the beaten path, giving you sure footed security with above ankle support and rigid midsoles.
+Off trail boots are usually constructed with full grain leather (more on that later) and require quite a bit of breaking in before the sole and heel cup are soft enough for multi day, heavy load hikes.

-If steep terrain is your thing, you’ll want mountaineering boots.
-These heavy duty, crampon friendly, high load bearing boots are for you.
-With their minimal seams and full-grain leather, they are fully waterproof and usually come with an extra layer of insulation.
+If the steep terrain is your thing, you’ll want mountaineering boots.
+These heavy duty, crampon friendly, high load bearing boots are as tough as they come.
+With their minimal seams and full grain leather, they are fully waterproof and usually come with an extra layer of insulation.

 Split grain leather comes as a close second.
 This material is the result of “splitting away” the rough, inner part of the cowhide from the smooth outer layer.
-Split-grain leather is used in conjunction with nylon or mesh to produce a lightweight, well-ventilated, and more affordable boot.
-Split-grain uppers offer less water resistance, however, and aren’t quite as resilient against the bumps and scrapes of rough terrain.
+The split grain leather is used in conjunction with nylon or mesh to produce a lightweight, well ventilated, and more affordable boot.
+Split grain uppers offer less water resistance, however, and aren’t quite as resilient against the bumps and scrapes of rough terrain.

-- Nubuck leather: Often confused with suede, Nubuck leather is actually a full-grain leather that is buffed and brushed to yield a suede-like appearance.
-As a full-grain leather, it is water- and abrasion-resistant, but requires ample break in time.
+The third is Nubuck leather.
+Often confused with suede, Nubuck leather is actually a full grain leather that is buffed and brushed to yield a suede like appearance.
+As a full grain leather, it is water and abrasion resistant, but requires ample break in time.

 Synthetics come as the last option for uppers.
-This “family” is commonly found in boot construction, and includes polyester, nylon, and synthetic leather.
+This “family” is commonly found in boot construction and includes polyester, nylon, and synthetic leather.
 Synthetic uppers make for a lightweight, easily dried, and more affordable boot that takes much less time to break in.
 They require more stitching, however, and this typically causes the boot to show wear much sooner than with leather.

-- Polyurethane: This sturdier, firmer material is a go-to for midsoles in heavy-duty off-trail boots and mountaineering boots.
+Polyurethane is the second option.
+This sturdier, firmer material is a go to for midsoles in heavy duty off trail boots and mountaineering boots.

-Rubber is the rule when it comes to hiking boot outsoles, and some manufacturers add carbon to increase stiffness in mountaineering or off-trail boots.
-The outsole characteristics you’ll want to keep in mind while browsing are:
+Rubber is the rule when it comes to hiking boot outsoles, and some manufacturers add carbon to increase stiffness in mountaineering or off trail boots.
+The outsole characteristics you’ll want to keep in mind while browsing includes the lug pattern.

 A hiking boot should fit snug—but not tight—to your foot, while still allowing your toes to wiggle freely.
 Always try on boots at the end of the day when your feet are at their fattest (no offense; everyone’s feet swell over the course of the day, and yours most certainly will after a day of hiking), and be sure to wear the socks you’d normally wear on the trail.